Adil-9/junior/README.md

 <strong>"DELETE"</strong> - deletes instance with provided id </br>
 </br>
 <strong>"PATCH"</strong> - changes instance of data with provided variables (takes same variables as in "GET" except agef, aget, limit, pagination, instead uses "age".</br>

+docker-compose file listening on localhost:9000 <br>
+initially no data is in database
+<string>the app container might not run when docker-compose due to postgres database not being unfolded in time, so it should be rerun, the app contains time.sleep for 5 seconds for this purpose (it is done this way to ease the docker program) </strong>